aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/protection-and-unprotection/signature/_index.md

 ## **How to Add Digital Signature for Excel**

-Aspose.Cells provides the [**Aspose.Cells.DigitalSignatures**](https://reference.aspose.com/cells/python-net/aspose.cells.digitalsignatures/digitalsignature) namespace to perform the job (assign and validate digital signatures).
+Aspose.Cells for Python via .NET provides the [**Aspose.Cells.DigitalSignatures**](https://reference.aspose.com/cells/python-net/aspose.cells.digitalsignatures/digitalsignature) namespace to perform the job (assign and validate digital signatures).
 The namespace has some useful features for adding and validating digital signatures.

-Please see the following sample code that describes how you can perform the task using the Aspose.Cells for .NET API.
+Please see the following sample code that describes how you can perform the task using the Aspose.Cells for Python via .NET API.

-{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingWorkbooksWorksheets-AssignAndValidateDigitalSignatures-AssignAndValidateDigitalSignatures.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Protection-and-unprotection-AssignAndValidateDigitalSignatures.py" >}}